bryanpc01/ios-loops-lab/README.md

     i += 1
 } while i <= 10
 ```
+**Loop one checks if the condition is true before executing the body of the loop continuing until the condition is false.
+Loop two executes the body of the loop and then checks to continue looping or not.
+Both loops will have the same output because both loops share a condition that is initially true.**

 ***
 ## Question 16

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+**Break: leaves the loop when this is called.
+Use when you want to exit a loop**
+**Continue: leaves the current iteration of the loop.
+Use when you want to skip the running of code at a particular point in a loop.**

 ***
 ## Question 17